codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

 For Codefresh Runners on [EKS](https://aws.amazon.com/eks/){:target="\_blank"} or any other custom cluster in Amazon, such as kops for example, configure the Runner to work with EBS volumes to support [caching]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipeline-caching/) during pipeline execution.

+>**NOTE**
-> The configuration assumes that you have installed the Runner with the default options: `codefresh runner init`
+The configuration assumes that you have installed the Runner with the default options: `codefresh runner init`.

 <br />